 This program provides students the opportunity to take courses of interest not offered at William Jewell.
 Further information and KCASE forms are available from the Office of the Registrar.
-Prior approval for transferring credit back to Jewell must be obtained using an Approval for Non-Jewell Coursework form, which is also available from the Office of the Registrar.
-If the student is within 30 hours of completing a degree, approval of the Provost is also necessary.
+Students must get approvals on the KCASE forms from William Jewell and from the other institution in order to gain the waiver of tuition.
+Prior approval for transferring credit back to Jewell must also be obtained using an Approval for Non-Jewell Coursework form, which is also available from the Office of the Registrar.
+If the student is within 30 hours of completing a degree, approval of the Provost is necessary.